-Our data assumption is motivated by the intrinsic low-dimensionality of real-world image dataset \cite{pope2021intrinsic}.Additionally, Wang et al. \cite{wang2023hidden} demonstrated that images generated by an analytical score function derived from a mixture of Gaussians distribution exhibit conceptual similarities to those produced by practically trained diffusion models.
+Our data assumption is motivated by the intrinsic low-dimensionality of real-world image dataset~\autocite{pope2021intrinsic}.Additionally, Wang et al.~\autocite{wang2023hidden} demonstrated that images generated by an analytical score function derived from a mixture of Gaussians distribution exhibit conceptual similarities to those produced by practically trained diffusion models.
 Given that $\bm f_{\bm \theta, t}(\bm x_t)$ is an estimator of the posterior mean $\mathbb{E}[\bm x_0|\bm x_t]$, we show that the posterior mean $\mathbb{E}[\bm x_0|\bm x_t]$ can analytically derived as follows.

 \begin{lemma} Under \Cref{assumption:data distrib}, for $t \in (0, 1]$, the posterior mean is